Asa-Nisi-Masa/christmas-tree/README.md

 (<https://www.youtube.com/watch?v=TvlpIojusBE>), this repo includes code to measure the 3D coordinates of the addressable RGB LED Christmas lights and to display various effects using the calculated coordinates.

+In this repo, you can find code that allows you to:

+- capture and calculate the 3D coordinates of each LED
+- run effect simulations - this way, even before you hook up the lights, you can start developing effects in advance
+- run the actual effects using a Raspberry Pi

 <img src="./assets/colored_wave.gif" width="150" height="auto"/> <img src="./assets/expanding_sphere.gif" width="150" height="auto"/> <img src="./assets/planar_wave.gif" width="150" height="auto"/>

 <img src="./assets/rain.gif" width="150" height="auto"/> <img src="./assets/rotating_quadrants.gif" width="150" height="auto"/> <img src="./assets/xz_wedge.gif" width="150" height="auto"/>